Why Digi-Scrap?

 ~ ~ ~

-To read next entry and be able to click through individual entries by links at top, click here.
+To read next entry and be able to click through individual entries by links at top, click here and then each time, click the top left link.

 Thank you so much for posting this!
 I agree with every word you said.